panachainy/fiber-101/readme.md

 or

-> Note: DB_HOST will get env from your machine.
+> Note: After -e is key of env from your machine.

 ```sh
 docker run \